I heard a publisher saying that he hates Facebook. Well, Mark heard him too!

 Notably, True View for reach isn’t optimized for viewability but for the target audience.
 Youtube guarantees to get you to the eyes of your audience (similar to its bumper ads).

-Previously, TrueView Ads were charged based on Cost Per View model.
-Advertisers will pay only when a user views at least 30 seconds of the ad or took the desired action.
+Previously, TrueView Ads were charged based on the Cost Per View model.
+Advertisers will pay only when a user views at least 30 seconds of the ad or take the desired action.

 Why the new model?

-Youtube was leaving money on the table by allowing advertisers to run 5 sec ad previews for free.
-Now, Google argues that even the 5 to 10 sec video views drive significant brand awareness and in some occasions, engagements later.
+Youtube was leaving money on the table by allowing advertisers to run 5-sec ad previews for free.
+Now, Google argues that even the 5 to 10-sec video views drive significant brand awareness and on some occasions, engagements later.